clemkoa/clemkoa.github.io/_posts/2022-01-31-code-signing.markdown

 The important part is that your private key is never shared with anyone else and that it is kept in a safe environment.

 The trick about issuing certificates is that you should never give your private key to anyone, including the Certificate Authority.
 CAs work with [Certificate Signing Requests (CSR)](https://en.wikipedia.org/wiki/Certificate_signing_request).
-It's a message sent by the applicant to the regristration authory.
+It's a message sent by the applicant to the registration authority.
 It contains:
 - the public key for which the certificate should be issued
 - identifying information (domain name, organisation name, email address etc...)